 - If you don’t have the time or interest in amateur radio, there are many things you can do to be an asset to your community in the event of an emergency or disaster:

-- Take a first aid/CPR/AED class.
-Check with the Columbia Gorge Community College, local hospitals (Gorge Rescue), or the American Red Cross for a schedule.
+- Take a First Aid/CPR/AED class.
+Check with the Columbia Gorge Community College, local hospitals, or the American Red Cross for a schedule.

 - Participate in the Washington Map Your Neighborhood program.
 Map Your Neighborhood is designed to improve disaster readiness at the neighborhood level and teaches neighbors to rely on each other during the hours or days before fire, medical, police or utility responders arrive.